Loans and distributions

 Note: Participants on total and permanent disability are not eligible for installments or partial withdrawal payments.

-You are responsible for paying any applicable federal, state, local, or foreign taxes on a withdrawal or payment from pre-tax accounts.
-A withdrawal or payment that includes earnings on Roth contributions is also taxable unless the initial Roth contribution was made more than five years ago and you are at least age 59½.
-Early withdrawals and payments may be subject to a 10% federal penalty tax.
+You are responsible for paying any applicable federal, state, local, or foreign taxes on a withdrawal or other payment from pre-tax accounts.
+A withdrawal or other payment that includes earnings on Roth or other after-tax contributions are also taxable unless certain exceptions apply.
+Early withdrawals and payments may also be subject to a 10% federal penalty tax.
 To the extent required by law, Vanguard will make the appropriate withholding for tax purposes.
 For more information on how payments from the RSP are taxed, and your options and obligations, please see the Special Tax Notice on vanguard.com/retirementplans; select Manage my money from the secure home page, then select Roll over or leave the plan.